parkkyonghun0510/pawnshop-system/README.md

 - FastAPI team for the excellent framework
 - React team for the frontend library
 - Material-UI team for the component library
-- All contributors who help improve this project
+- All contributors who help improve this project autumn.henry